pkorduan/kvwmap-server/README.md

 Generally you could have installed docker also as a debian package as described in docker docu [here] (https://docs.docker.com/installation/debian/#installation) But the package must not include the newest version.
 Therefor it is recommended to use the docker install script from get.docker.com, as we do in the kvwmap install command.

 ### Update docker
-To update the docker Engine run the following commands on your host system:
+To update the docker Engine run the following command on your host system:
 ```
-$ service docker stop
 $ curl -sSL https://get.docker.com/ | sh
-$ kvwmap start all
 ```
-To see the new version of docker run
+You will see the new version of docker client and server after installing with this script.
+To find the current version of docker engine and client you can allways use the command:
 ```
 $ docker version
 ```